2012 BMW X5 Performance

 Acceleration and Power

-The 2012 BMW X5 offers the same set of engines reviewers loved in 2011 models.
 Base xDrive35i models come with a 3.0-liter twin-turbo inline-six engine that makes 300 horsepower and 300 pound-feet of torque.
-Stepping up to the xDrive35d diesel models requires an extra $4,600 and will get you a 3.0-liter twin-turbo inline-six that burns diesel fuel.
-This engine makes less horsepower than the base gas-powered engine with only 265 ponies under the hood, but its 425 pound-feet of torque blow the base engine away.
-Finally, at $63,800, the top-of-the-line xDrive50i commands a $16,600 price premium over the base model, but comes with a 4.4-liter V8 engine that makes 400 horsepower and 450 pound-feet of torque.
+Stepping up to the xDrive35d diesel models will get you a 3.0-liter twin-turbo inline-six that burns diesel fuel.
+This engine makes less horsepower than the base gas-powered engine with only 265 horsepower, but it has 425 pound-feet of torque.
+The xDrive50i comes with a 4.4-liter V8 engine that makes 400 horsepower and 450 pound-feet of torque.
 All models come standard with xDrive, BMW’s all-wheel drive system.
 The gas-powered engines in xDrive35i and xDrive50i models are mated to the same eight-speed automatic transmission with manual mode, while the diesel xDrive35d powerplant gets a six-speed automatic transmission with manual mode.

-Reviewers say even the base engine is more than competent for most drivers, but real speed demons will want to step up to the rip-roaring BMW X5 xDriveM, which is reviewed separately.
-Its $86,400 MSRP isn’t cheap by any means, but for this model, BMW’s high-performance tuning division has squeezed an extra 155 horsepower and 50 pound-feet of torque out of the xDrive50i’s V8 powerplant.
+Reviewers say even the base engine is more than competent for most drivers, but for even more power, there is the BMW X5 M. BMW’s high-performance tuning division has squeezed an extra 155 horsepower and 50 pound-feet of torque out of the xDrive50i’s V8 powerplant for the X4 M.

-The X5’s excellent driving dynamics come with a fuel economy price though.
-The EPA estimates that the base xDrive35i will get 16/23 mpg city/highway, while the more-powerful xDrive50i gets about 14/20 mpg city/highway.
-Figures for the 2012 xDrive35d haven’t been released yet, but the similar 2011 model got an EPA rating of 19/26 mpg city/highway.
+The EPA estimates that the base xDrive35i will get 16/23 mpg city/highway, while the more powerful xDrive50i gets about 14/20 mpg city/highway.

 - "The xDrive35d diesel enjoys direct throttle response.
 It feels as fast as many V8 engines, with great power at any speed.
 The transmission shifts smoothly with alert downshifts." -- Consumer Guide